carpentries-incubator/workflows-nextflow/_episodes/03-channels.md

 ~~~
 {: .language-groovy }

+## Queue channel factory

+Queue (consumable)  channels can be created using the following channel factory methods.

+* of
+* fromList
+* fromPath
+* fromFilePairs
+* fromSRA

 ### The of Channel factory

 When you want to create a channel containing multiple values you can use the channel factory `Channel.of`. `Channel.of` allows the creation of a `queue` channel with the values specified as arguments, separated by a `,`.